Best Road Trips in the UK

 This stunning Scottish village is known for being right at the tip of the country.

-An east-coast town with a historic castle and plenty of pubs.
+An east-coast town with an historic castle and plenty of pubs.

 ADVENTURE TIP

 Keep a first aid kit in your glove box.
-Hopefully, you won't need it, but having a first aid kit in your car gives you extra peace of mind.
-Whether it's just a blister or a cut finger, have some medical supplies handy to keep your passengers in as good a condition as your car.
+Hopefully, you won't need it, but it'll give you extra peace of mind.

-No matter where you're based, there are plenty of options available to you for a road trip, whatever the season and whatever the weather (we are in Britain after all!).
+No matter where you're based, plenty of options are available to you for a road trip, whatever the season and weather (we are in Britain, after all).
+Before you set off, check your car has been serviced recently, and if you have any doubts about its safety, book a vehicle health check.